CarInsurance.com Insights

 After your policy is in place, you might need to make changes.
 Examples could include adding a new driver – such as your teenager who just obtained their license, increasing or decreasing your deductible, or purchasing a roadside assistance plan.

 Changes like these can increase or decrease your premium.
-Ensure you get an updated declarations page after you make changes to show that your policy reflects the changes.
+Ensure you receive an updated declarations page after you make changes to confirm that your policy reflects them.

 “Always get an updated declarations page (or a ‘Dec page’) when changes are made,” says Noah White, an agent who sells auto, life and burial insurance with Ark Insurance.
-“This is important because if anything were to happen, you know exactly what’s covered, and so does each insurance company.
-Always remember they will do what they can to not pay, or make the other carrier pay.”
+“This is important because if anything were to happen, you know exactly what’s covered, and so does each insurance company.”

 Remember that some of the information in the policy form may not reflect what’s in your policy.
 For example, you could find several pages devoted to optional coverages you didn’t purchase.
 However, other consumers may have purchased those coverages as part of their policy.